v-viksur/architecture-center/docs/building-blocks/vnet.md

 By default, all inbound and outbound traffic within a VNet is allowed.
 We recommend you use network security groups to specify security rules to only allow expected network traffic within the VNet.

-## Tutorials: Deploying a virtual network using Azure Building Blocks
+## Tutorials: deploying resources using Azure Building Blocks

-The objective of the following set of tutorials is to teach you how to deploy a virtual network using the [Azure Building Blocks][azure-building-blocks].
-To learn how to deploy a virtual network using other methods, we recommend you read the [create a virtual network][create-a-vnet] document.
+The objective of the following set of tutorials is to teach you how to develop Azure Building Block parameter files that deploy complex architectures.
+The Azure Building Blocks project is a command line tool and set of standard Azure Resource Manager templates designed to simply resource deployment.
+Resources are specified using a single or multiple parameter files authored in JSON.
+The command line tool merges best practices defaults with the specified parameters and deploys the resources to Azure.

+These tutorials are progressive, beginning with a tutorial showing how to deploy a simple virtual network, then adding multiple virtual networks, multiple virtual machines, and load balancers.
+These tutorials will also demonstrate how to implement security features such as a virtual network protected by a network security group, and a virtual machine running as a jumpbox.
+By the end of these tutorials you will have learned how to author the parameter files to deploy a secure architecture capable of hosting a multi-tier application.

 ### Before you start

 All the tutorials in this document are deployed using the [Azure Building Blocks][azbb].
 Before you start this tutorial, we suggest you first read the [Azure Building Blocks overview][azbb-overview] on the wiki.
 Next, [install][azbb-install] the Azure Building Blocks and become familiar with the [structure][azbb-parameter-file] of an Azure Building Blocks parameter file.

+The Azure Building Blocks require an active Azure subscription with permission to deploy .
+You will also require an editor to open and view JSON files.

 Finally, [clone][github-how-to-clone] the [Azure Building Blocks][azbb] Github repository.
 The repository includes a folder named `scenarios` that contains a number of example Azure Building Blocks parameter files.
 We'll use these files for the following tutorials.

-## Tutorial 1: deploying a simple VNet
+## Tutorial 1: deploy a simple VNet

 This tutorial will walk you through an example [Azure Building Blocks][azure-building-blocks] parameter file and explain how to specify the necessary settings for a simple VNet.
 You will then learn how to use the Azure Building Blocks command line tool to deploy the resources specified in the parameter file.
+To learn how to deploy a virtual network using other methods, we recommend you read the [create a virtual network][create-a-vnet] document.

 ### Before You Start